Wilson Ballpark

-Wilson Stadium, also known as the Wilson Sports + Entertainment Complex (WiSE), is an under construction stadium located in Wilson, North Carolina, which is set to be the home stadium of the Minor League Baseball (MiLB) team the Wilson Warbirds.
-Construction started for the stadium on May 10, 2024, and it is expected to be completed by opening day of baseball's 2026 season.
-It will have a capacity of 4,500, and will use artificial turf as the surface of the field.
-Reactions to the main tenants of the stadium being the Wilson Warbirds have been generally positive in the city of Wilson, but have had some criticism from the nearby towns of Zebulon and Wendell, North Carolina, and from the amateur baseball team the Wilson Tobs, which were already located in Wilson.
+Wilson Ballpark, formerly Wilson Stadium, is a baseball stadium located in Wilson, North Carolina.
+It is the home field for the Wilson Warbirds, a Minor League Baseball team of the Carolina League.

+Construction for the stadium started on May 10, 2024, and was completed by Opening Day of the Warbirds' 2026 season.
+It has seating capacity of 3,700 people and a total capacity of 5,000.
+The field has a natural grass playing surface.
+Reactions to the main tenants of the stadium being the Wilson Warbirds have been generally positive in the city of Wilson, but have had some criticism from the nearby towns of Zebulon and Wendell, North Carolina, and from the Wilson Tobs, an collegiate summer baseball team which was already located in Wilson.

 History

 Construction

-On May 10, 2024, a groundbreaking ceremony took place to mark the beginning of construction for the $70 million (Note: Other estimates have referred to the cost of the stadium as $69 million and $64 million.) stadium as part of a wider $280 million development project approved by the city of Wilson, North Carolina.
-Earlier on December 14, 2023, the city of Wilson had negotiated with the Milwaukee Brewers to move their Single-A affiliate Minor League Baseball (MiLB) team, the Carolina Mudcats, to the stadium as its first tenants after its completion.
+Prior to the stadium, the land was the location of a small local restaurant that cooked chitterlings.
+On May 10, 2024, a groundbreaking ceremony took place to mark the beginning of construction for the $70-million (Note: Other estimates have referred to the cost of the stadium as $69 million and $64 million.) stadium as part of a wider $280-million development project approved by the city of Wilson, North Carolina.
+On December 14, 2023, the city of Wilson had negotiated with the Milwaukee Brewers to move their Single-A affiliate Minor League Baseball (MiLB) team, the Carolina Mudcats, to the stadium as its first tenants after its completion.
 The memorandum of understanding between the two parties saw the Brewers lease the Mudcats, being rebranded as the Wilson Warbirds, to the stadium for a minimum of 25 years.

-While reactions to the relocation and rebranding of the Mudcats to the city were generally positive in Wilson, a number of officials in nearby Zebulon and Wendell, North Carolina, which were close to the Mudcats, were upset by the move and the economic concerns which would result from the areas loss of the team.
-Furthermore, the amateur baseball team the Wilson Tobs, already located within Wilson, wrote a formal list of questions to the city contesting why they were not considered as tenants for the stadium.
+Reactions to the relocation and rebranding of the Mudcats to the city were generally positive in Wilson, with Paul Durham of The Wilson Times commenting it was "probably the most spectacular building ever constructed in Wilson County".
+Meanwhile, a number of officials in nearby Zebulon and Wendell, North Carolina, which were close to the Mudcats, were upset by the move and the economic concerns which would result from the areas loss of the team.
+Furthermore, the Wilson Tobs, an collegiate summer baseball team already located in Wilson, wrote a formal list of questions to the city contesting why they were not considered as tenants for the stadium.

-Barton Malow, Clancy & Theys Construction Company, and other groups were contacted by the city to build the stadium.
-To aid in paying for the stadium, Wilson made plans to increase the city's property tax rate by two cents, from 57.5 to 59.5 cents per $100 of valuation.
-The planned opening date for the stadium is the opening day for baseball's 2026 season.
+Barton Malow, Clancy & Theys Construction Company, and other groups were contracted by the city to build the stadium.
+To aid in paying for the facility, Wilson increased the city's property tax rate by two cents, from 57.5 to 59.5 cents per $100 of valuation.
+The stadium opened on April 14, 2026, to host the sold out first game of the Warbirds.